Jewish Studies

 Open to: 10, 11, 12

-The Babylonian Talmud is one of the greatest works of world-literature, and lives as the beating heart of Jewish learning.
-The ideas and conversations of the Rabbis found in the Talmud became the basis for much of the ways Jewish life is practiced today through the creation of laws and a text that became the center of Jewish study.
-In this course, students engage in traditional intensive Talmud study, and due to the text’s conversational nature our daily learning can involve a panoply of topics from all across the Jewish canon and the ancient world.
+The Babylonian Talmud is one of the greatest works of world literature, and lives as the beating heart of Jewish learning.
+The ideas and conversations of the Rabbis found in the Talmud became the basis for many of the ways Jewish life is practiced today through the creation of laws and a text that became the center of Jewish study.
+In this course, students engage in traditional intensive Talmud study, and due to the text’s conversational nature, our daily learning can involve a panoply of topics from all across the Jewish canon and the ancient world.
 To learn the skills to learn Talmud is to receive the keys to the kingdom of Jewish learning, and this class is an essential step to begin a lifelong journey of Jewish learning.
+Each year is dedicated to studying a different tractate, the most recent selections being the entirety of Magillah and the last chapter of Pesachim.

 Please Note: Advanced Rabbinic Literature and Advanced Talmud alternate years.
 Students can receive separate credit for both courses.